arcadiapage/arcadiapage.github.io/aboutme.md

 ![profilepic.png](https://i.postimg.cc/gjR4vKwG/profilepic.png)

 My name is Arcadia Page, and I'm an intuitive artist/writer.

+In a world that tells us to conform, I believe fulfillment comes from trusting your intuition and quirks.
+When we stop people-pleasing and create from the heart, we become empowered and resourceful.

 I create  stories, art, and reflections that bubble up from my intuition, helping others to see things from new perspectives.

-My work invites people to reflect, grow, and discover new insights about themselves and the world around them.
-It's flawed, imperfect, and messy sometimes, much like the nature of love.
+This is my journey—and I hope it inspires yours.
 Here's what you can learn from me:

 - How to be [productive with less stress and burnout and celebrate little wins.](https://arcadiapage.com/2023-10-31-Three-Essential-Steps-to-Better-Productivity-Highly-Sensitive-Person/) I'm all about [reaching goals the easy and fun way.](https://arcadiapage.com/2023-09-30-What-To-Do-When-Overthinking-Your-Goals/)
 - How to work with [scattered thinking, inspiration and creative chaos.](https://arcadiapage.com/2023-10-31-Multipotentialite-You're-Not-As-Lost-As-You-Think/)